launchdarkly/LaunchDarkly-Docs/apidocs/overview.md

 <blockquote>
     <h3><span>🚧</span>API Path Versioning</h3>
-    <p>In the past, we've used path-based API versioning (e.g. versioning resources by adding `v2` to endpoint URLs).
-We don't foresee the need to do this again, but reserve the right to do so if we find the need to make major revisions to the API.</p>
+    <p>In the past, we've used path-based API versioning.
+For example, versioning resources by adding `v2` to endpoint URLs.
+We don't foresee the need to do this again, but may do so if we need to make major revisions to the API.</p>
 </blockquote>